Columbia River

-The Columbia River (Upper Chinook: Wimahl or Wimal; Sahaptin: Nch’i-Wàna or Nchi wana; Sinixt dialect swah'netk'qhu) is a major river which flows through southern British Columbia, central Washington and forms a portion of the Washington - Oregon boundary before emptying into the Pacific Ocean.
-It is the largest river in the Pacific Northwest region of the United States.
-The river rises in the Rocky Mountains of British Columbia, Canada.
+The Columbia River (Upper Chinook: Wimahl or Wimal; Sahaptin: Nch’i-Wàna or Nchi wana; Sinixt dialect swah'netk'qhu) is the largest river in the Pacific Northwest region of North America.
+The river forms in the Rocky Mountains of British Columbia, Canada.
 It flows northwest and then south into the U.S. state of Washington, then turns west to form most of the border between Washington and the state of Oregon before emptying into the Pacific Ocean.
 The river is 1,243 mi long, and its largest tributary is the Snake River.
-Its drainage basin is roughly the size of France and extends into seven of the United States plus a Canadian province.
-The fourth-largest river in the United States by volume, the Columbia has the greatest flow of any North American river entering the Pacific.
-The Columbia has the 36th greatest discharge of any river in the world.
+Its drainage basin is roughly the size of France and extends into seven states of the United States and one Canadian province.
+The fourth-largest river in the United States by flow, the Columbia has the greatest flow of any river into the eastern Pacific.

 The Columbia and its tributaries have been central to the region's culture and economy for thousands of years.
 They have been used for transportation since ancient times, linking the region's many cultural groups.
 The river system hosts many species of anadromous fish, which migrate between freshwater habitats and the saline waters of the Pacific Ocean.
 These fish—especially the salmon species—provided the core subsistence for native peoples.